Search

 Understanding the differences between the two types of crimes and arguing your side of the situation can bring down the charges because the other party may have blown the situation out of proportion.

 So, you were accused of stalking or committing voyeurism against your ex?
-Discussing these charges with your criminal defense attorney at the Law Office of Adams & Luka, P.A. is your best option to get the stalking charges dropped to a voyeurism conviction or get all charges dismissed.
+Discussing these charges with your criminal defense attorney at the Law Office of Adams, Luka, & Benton, P.A. is your best option to get the stalking charges dropped to a voyeurism conviction or get all charges dismissed.

 Client Reviews